Nazca, Peru: What to pack, what to wear, and when to go [2023]

 Airlines charge huge prices for overweight luggage.
 Save money with this

-December here dry with little rain.
-Temperatures average in the 60s F (high 10s C), with daytime temperatures significantly higher.
-It rains once in a while.
+May very dry with almost no rain.
+Temperatures average in the low 60s F (high 10s C), with daytime temperatures significantly higher.

 What to wear/what to pack: